davidgasquez/handbook/Teamwork.md

 - When meeting/emailing interesting people ask if they know anyone else you can meet with.
 [Try to expand your network with successful folks in the area/space!](https://twitter.com/AdamRy_n/status/1297920306900865024)
 - Keep a [private work log](https://youtu.be/HiF83i1OLOM?list=PLYXaKIsOZBsu3h2SSKEovRn7rGy7wkUAV).
 It'll make easier for everyone to advocate what you did.
 - [Don't sabotage the team](https://erikbern.com/2023/12/13/simple-sabotage-for-software)!
+- [Nobody gets credit for fixing problems that never happened](https://news.ycombinator.com/item?id=39472693).
+People get credit for shipping things.
+Figure out how to reward and recognize people for preventing problems.

 ## [How Small Teams Work](https://posthog.com/handbook/people/team-structure/why-small-teams#how-it-works)